KillartK/Generate-Waveform-From-RTSP-Stream/README.md

 Generate Waveform from RTSP stream
 ==================================

-This tool plots waveform data captured with ffmpeg in realtime by matplotlib and play the audio by ffpyplayer
+This tool plots waveform data captured with ffmpeg in realtime by matplotlib and play the audio by ffpyplayer/pyAudio

 **Requires:**
 - Python 3